What You Need To Know About SIBO

-What do you need to know about SIBO, or Small Intestinal Bacterial Overgrowth?
 Have you heard of SIBO and wondered what it is?
-Maybe you’re experiencing digestive problems but haven’t investigated SIBO yet?
-In this 2 part article we’re going to shed some light on this often overlooked condition.
+Maybe you’re experiencing digestive problems but haven’t investigated Small Intestinal Bacterial Overgrowth yet?
+In this 2 part article, we’re going to shed some light on this often overlooked condition.

 SIBO is the leading underlying cause of Irritable Bowel Syndrome (IBS), yet is still largely unknown by the medical community and general public alike.
 We’ll delve into what it is, what symptoms you can experience with it, how you get it, and what associated conditions are known to be more likely to experience SIBO, how to find a practitioner and how to test for SIBO.